 |||R. Paschotta, tutorial on “Fiber Amplifiers”, part 6 on double-clad high-power devices|

-See also: fibers, rare-earth-doped fibers, photonic crystal fibers, high-power fiber lasers and amplifiers, power scaling of lasers, brightness, side pumping, cladding mode strippers
+See also: triple-clad fibers, fibers, rare-earth-doped fibers, photonic crystal fibers, fiber-optic pump combiners, high-power fiber lasers and amplifiers, power scaling of lasers, brightness, side pumping, cladding mode strippers